IrohXu/IrohXu/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Iroh Cao.
-I work as a machine learning engineer during the day.
+I work as a machine learning engineer in the US during the day.
 At night, I am a senior research scientist at Shenzhen Children’s Hospital AI Lab.
+My goal is to apply newest self-supervised learning, computer vision algorithm in Autism spectrum disorder diagnosis and self-driving preception.
 Life goes on, work goes on.

 ### ⚡️ A quick introduction

 - 🔭 I’m currently working with at NYU Center of Data Science.
 - 🌱 I’m currently researching BEV Perception in LiDAR, self-driving systems, AI for Pediatrics, AI for Social Good.
 - 👯 I’m looking to collaborate on building the general AI for Pediatrics around the world.
-If you also interested in this topic, I can provide financial support with my lab in Shenzhen Children's Hopsital.
-Please contact with me.
+If you also interested in this topic, I can provide financial support with my lab in Shenzhen Children's Hopsital and we are supporting summer / winter research internship.
+Please contact with me (irohcao@nyu.edu).

 ### 🤝🏻 Connect, Follow, Subscribe